 14 |

-T: transformers Recitation: Solve 5th assignment |
+T: Transformers (video), additional reading material on diffusion Recitation: Solve 5th assignment Lecture notes: |

 Prerequisites